NeutronNeutrinoSensing/PSDwithML/README.md

 or [download a zip archive](https://github.com/NeutronNeutrinoSensing/PSDwithML/archive/refs/heads/main.zip).

+## Getting the data

+Included in this repository is a sample dataset containing two csv files -- one containging neutron pulses, the other containing gamma pulses.
+This data was processed and reformatted after being collected by CoMPASS.
+A time-of-flight cut has been applied prior, meaning there should be minimal overlap of neutrons and gammas.

+Each file containins 500 columns: 496 samples for the given pulse with a resolution of 2 ns, the event index, pulse height, tail-to-total ratio, and a class label.
+Neutrons are labelled as 1, gammas are labeled as 0.
+Each row represents an individual datapoint.

 ## License

 All source code is made available under a [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
 You can freely